 Stapleton met bassist Gavin Jay when she toured with Jim Jones & The Righteous Mind, with whom he also plays, in 2015.
 They joined forces with drummer Jim Macaulay (The Stranglers) in 2017.
 When they made their live debut at Servant Jazz Quarters in 2018 Louder Than War touted it as “An unmissable opportunity to see one of the most exciting emerging talents before she hits the big time”.

 Drawing on her background in audio-engineering, Stapleton self-produced the record which consistently defies the limitations of the humble three-piece.
-This comes down to Stapleton’s attention to detail and her expressive guitar playing which ranges from the light touch of Elliot Smith and Duke Garwood, to razor sharp, effects-soaked riffs evoking Sonic Youth, PiL, or Soundgarden.
+This comes down to Stapleton’s attention to detail and her expressive guitar playing which ranges from the light touch of Elliot Smith and Duke Garwood, to razor-sharp, effects-soaked riffs evoking Sonic Youth, PiL, or Soundgarden.
 Jay and Macaulay provide a solid, seething backbone for the record whilst Stapleton adds touches of piano and violin to fill out the soundscapes.
 Her long-time collaborator, cellist Gareth Skinner from Melbourne, also appears on three tracks adding to the overall lushness of the record.
 The album was mixed by Dan Cox (Thurston Moore/Laura Marling/Pete Doherty) at London’s Urchin Studios.

 “We tracked the drums and bass at OX4 Sound in Oxfordshire early in 2019.
 I then worked on the sessions at home where I recorded the vocals and guitars and worked on arrangements.
-It can be difficult keeping perspective when you’re switching between engineering and perfrming, so this process took a while.
-At times I was also limited by my basic set up - an old computer that struggles to run an old version of Protools, and I only have two mic inputs, but I made it work.”
+It can be difficult keeping perspective when you’re switching between engineering and performing, so this process took a while.
+At times I was also limited by my basic set up - an old computer that struggles to run an outdated version of Protools, and I only have two mic inputs, but I made it work.”

 Stapleton has now settled permanently in Brighton, drawn to the sea and the pull of an ancestral tide - Stapleton’s grandmother was born in The Lanes in 1922, across from where Bella Union records now stands, and her father grew up in the area.